 The report notes that most prior analysis was based on teacher surveys rather than the comprehensive classroom observations on which this study was based.

 “Students thrive when the teacher requires technology use not only for researching and writing but also to solve problems, work collaboratively and develop creativity.”

-With SmartLab Learning, we are dedicated to closing this technology gap in the classroom.
-Our SmartLab Learning suite of STEM programs put technology directly in the hands of students through personalized, project-based learning.
+At SmartLab, we are dedicated to closing this technology gap in the classroom.
+Our SmartLab suite of STEM programs puts technology directly in the hands of students through personalized, project-based learning.
 Our solutions engage all learners with hands-on, minds-on learning and promote problem-solving, collaboration, communication and creativity.